 Typically, granite has a higher resale value and increases the total value of the home by up to 25%.
 This is more than quartz countertops.
 In many cases, granite countertops are seen as high quality and generally receive more reception than other types of countertops.

 If you want to discuss the different types of countertops and determine which option is best for you, we encourage you to learn more from our team.
-At HM Remodeling, we focus on the needs of our customers and work hard to provide them with the highest quality service when remodeling their South Bend home.
+At HM Remodeling, we offer complete kitchen remodeling services!
+We focus on the needs of our customers and work hard to provide them with the highest quality service when remodeling their South Bend home.

 Contact us today to get started on your project.